 While there’s a significant amount of uncertainty caused by the COVID-19 pandemic, one fact seems certain.
 State and local governments, K-12, higher education, and other public sector agencies will likely see their revenue or funding negatively impacted this upcoming year.
 The financial shortfalls stem from decreases to property taxes, income taxes, student enrollment, various state and federal sources, fees for service, or other revenue streams.
-Therefore, organizations are pulling out their budget-balancing playbooks from the Great Recession to find the best ways to sustain operations with their available resources.
-One item that should be in that playbook?
-Making sure your ERP system is providing maximum value to your organization.
+As a result, organizations are pulling out their budget-balancing playbooks from the Great Recession to find the best ways to sustain operations with their available resources.
+One item that should be in that playbook — making sure your ERP system is providing maximum value to your organization.

-Sure, a new ERP system would be nice to have — you may even have been planning for it — but if the COVID-19 pandemic killed your project funding, you may instead, want to consider the legacy solution you have now.
+Sure, a new ERP system would be nice to have — you may even have been planning for it — but if your project funding has been negatively impacted, you may instead, want to consider optimizing the legacy solution you have now.
 When you harness its untapped potential, you can deliver substantial benefits to your organization while avoiding the cost and time of selecting and implementing a new system.

 When you harness its untapped potential, you can deliver substantial benefits to your organization while avoiding the cost and time of selecting and implementing a new system.